canelacho/javascript/README.md

 1. An Internet Browser like Google Chrome or Mozilla Firefox (because you will need use the developers tools like the console to watch the execution of the exercises).
 2. A text editor like Visual Studio Code, Atom, Sublime Text, WebStorm, NotePad, Vim, etc... ii's up to you but you will need one to watch the files downloaded!.
 3. At least you have to know how to download projects from git, obvious, you should download this material.
-4. Using this methods you can create clean code and easier to read.
+4. Using this methods you can write clean and redeable code.
 5. Some of this methods are immutable, a good practice to manipulate data.
 6. Enjoy the class!

-The structure of the all examples is:
 > Each folder have the name of the topic to explain and it contain an index.html file who call the scripts.js in the /js folder that have the javascript code to run.